The top image is a sum of twenty-one 5 minute exposures with an Astro-Physics 130 Starfire GT

 The AP 1200 is mounted on a Pier-Tech 3 Adjustable Telescope Pier within a Star Traveler Mobile Observatory.

-The image was guided with the interal guider at 20 sec intervals.
+The image was guided with the interal guider at 15 sec intervals.
+The rms error was 0.18 pixel.

 The image was collected using Equinox Image.